datanav/docs/technical/wave-wix.rst

 Wave Customer to Wix Members
 ----------------------------
 Before any synchronization can take place, a link between a Wave Customer and a Wix Members must be established.

+A new Wix Members will be created from a Wave Customer if it is connected to a Wave Invoice that is synchronized into Wix.

 A Wave Customer will merge with a Wix Members if one of the following property combinations match: